Kmer-File-Format/kff-reference/README.md

 ## Section: raw sequences

 This section is composed of a list of sequence/data pairs.
-A sequence S of size s represents a list of kmers of size n=s-k+1.
+A sequence S of size s represents a list of n kmers where n=s-k+1.
 The data linked to S is of size data_size * n.
 We call each of these pairs a block.
 The sequences are represented in a compacted way with 2 bits per nucleotide.